 Consider doing a returnship.
 Returnships are internships geared toward people like you— experienced professionals who have been out of the workforce for an extended absence and are now planning to return.
 They can be in one's current career field or a new one.
 A returnship can help you update your skills and provide networking opportunities and may even lead to a permanent position upon completion.

 Explaining the Gap in Your Employment History

-While most employers don't regard skills gained from volunteer work as highly as they do those that come from employment, it is a way of showing that you made good use of your hiatus.
+Don't make any apologies for the time you spent away from work.
+Instead, highlight your skills, especially any acquired during your absence from the workforce.
+Include any volunteer experiences and organizations in which you played an active role, such as the parent-teacher association at your child's school.
+While employers may not regard skills gained from volunteer work as highly as they do those that come from employment, it is a way of showing that you made good use of your time.

-Many career development specialists suggest using a functional, rather than a chronological, resume.
+Many career development specialists suggest using a functional resume rather than a chronological, one.
 It places the emphasis on skills rather than employment history.

 In your cover letter, explain that you are returning to the workforce and highlight your current skills.
 Do the same on job interviews.
 Many people shy away from talking about their employment gap, but since it is impossible to hide it, be straightforward and honest instead.